karolinaszafranbelzowska/problem-set/README.md

 # problem-set solutions
 # Karolina Szafran-Belzowska, 2019-03-16

-This repository contains my solutions to the "Problem Set 2019" for the module "Programming and Scripting" at GMIT Sites below helped me to solve most of the problems: https://www.sololearn.com/;
+This repository contains my solutions to the "Problem Set 2019" for the module "Programming and Scripting" at GMIT.

+Sites below helped me to solve most of the problems: https://www.sololearn.com/;
 https://docs.python.org/3/library/: